js-joda/js-joda/README.md

 We run the automated karma test-suite against Firefox, Chrome, Node and phantomjs.

 + js-joda supports **ECMAScript 5** browsers down to ie9.

++ js-joda is a **port of the threeten** backport **aka Joda-Time**, the predecessor project of threeten, that is the base for JSR-310 implementation of the Java SE 8 java.time package.

 ## Why yet another javascript date and time library